ojohnso3/food-coma-application/README.md

 **Other Components**
 - Possibly using Topological Sorting algorithm to model the order of courses that could be taken for each concentration

+Approved - less focus on scraping and more focus on an algorithm for ranking courses

 ### Idea 2
 **Project Idea:** Cooking application that recommends recipes/dishes based on your current food supply and personal taste, keeps track of your inventory, and reminds you to go grocery shopping when supplies run low with a recommended shopping list.